 EYE-CLIMA outreach activities (communication, dissemination and exploitation) consider progress to be achieved within the project, but also take account of long-term global developments of climate policy.
 Consolidating these two elements will require fine-tuning throughout the duration of the project.
-Hence, this report will be updated at project mid-term (month 24) and towards the end of the project (M36) to be able to provide continued guidance.
+Hence, also this report constitutes an update of an earlier plan (submitted as D5.1 at month 6).
+Later in the project, it will be replaced by the final version of the outreach report, due in month 36.